Gianluca-Iacchini/Distributed_Rendering/ClusteredVoxelGI/README.md

 These AABBs are placed in a buffer, which is then used to construct a Ray-Tracing Acceleration Structure.

 #### Cluster visibility
-In this step, Ray-Tracing hardware is leveraged to perform cluster visibility.
+In this step, Ray-Tracing hardware is used to perform cluster visibility.
+This differs from the original implementation, where cluster visibility was achieved using a compute shader that implemented a 3D version of [Bresenham’s algorithm](https://ohiostate.pressbooks.pub/app/uploads/sites/45/2017/09/bresenham.pdf).
+By utilizing the ray-tracing hardware, the visibility computation becomes much more straightforward, as the hardware handles both ray casting and collision detection.

 For each voxel **face**, 256 rays are cast.
 For each ray, we test for intersections with other voxels.
 If an intersection is found, the voxel's cluster is retrieved and added to the list of clusters visible from that voxel face.

 Since AABBs are used instead of triangles, a custom hit shader is required, which can result in slightly worse performance.
 It may be worth investigating whether generating triangles instead of AABBs for the acceleration structure could yield better performance.